Alethio36/mediastack/docs/roadmap.md

   is client-fixed, and a 204 is not a delivery ack.
 A ~5s flash is too brief to read, so it stays dropped unless jellyfin-web ever renders `DisplayMessage` as a persistent element instead of a transient toast.
+- **Media monitoring.** Answering "what happened to X?" after the fact.
+  - *Media manifest (landed).* Nightly read-only snapshot of `DATA_ROOT/media` with a churn-aware compare (inode+size identity: arr renames and upgrades are not losses), title-level ops alerts, a mass-drop guard against unmounted shares, and `manifest diff` / `manifest find`.
+See docs/disaster-recovery.md.
+  - *Arr recycle bin via `wire` (planned).* User-configurable: on/off, location (default `${DATA_ROOT}/recycle/<svc>/`, must share the media filesystem — an arr recycle is a move, cross-filesystem it becomes a full copy), retention days (default 7; upgrades keep the old file for the whole window, so 4K remux chains cost disk).
+Covers arr-initiated deletes only.
+  - *Deletion attribution via auditd (planned, opt-in).* Log only unlink/rename/rmdir under the media root; each service's own UID names the culprit; a report verb maps UIDs to services.
+Sees this host's syscalls only (not NAS-side or other-host deletes — the manifest covers those).
+    Open question before building: whether a directory-scoped audit rule fires reliably on an NFS client mount.
 - **Notification follow-ups, not built.** A `notify` management verb (`test` a stream, re-runnable `set`, redacted `status`, `clear`) and a curated "new media available → `users`" event (the raw arr import firehose is too